 Cain began to sulk and God spoke to him and warned him about his attitude.
 Cain had a definite anger management problem.
 God told him that if he did well, he would be accepted.
 God also told him that if he did not do well, sin would be waiting to take over his life.
 The choice had to be made by Cain.
 We need to remember that he was given a chance to do right.
 He had free will to choose.
-The choice had to be made by Cain.
-We need to remember that he was given a chance to do right.
-He had free will to choose.

 Cain became even more jealous.
-While the brothers were out in the field, Cain killed Abel.
+While the brothers were out in the field, Cain killed Abel, his brother.
 God came to Cain and said "Where is Abel your brother?"
 Cain responded, "How should I know?
 Am I my brother's keeper?"
-Cain knew where his brother was.
-He knew what he had done, but he didn't want to answer God.
-He was guilty of murder; he was guilty of lying.
-One sin just led to another one.
-Cain couldn't blame anyone else.

 Many stories and theories have been written about this first murder.
-Many have ideas on why the sacrifice Cain took was unacceptable.
+Many have ideas on what sacrifice Cain took that was unacceptable.
 Many have tried to blame the unacceptable sacrifice on his attitude at the time of the sacrifice.
 The Bible does not answer that question.
-We do know that we can have forgiveness if we will just ask.
-It appears to me that Cain was unable to ask for forgiveness and was doomed to be a wanderer for the rest of his life.
+We do know that we can have forgiveness if we will face God and ask.
+It appears that Cain was unable to ask for forgiveness and was doomed to be a wanderer for the rest of his life.
 We also know that he did not do his best for the Lord.